damianhakert/damianhakert.github.io/source/_posts/2016-01-13-future-direction-gitlab.markdown

 Meanwhile, the company managing the project, whether developing an open source product or not, is working hard to gain technical competitive advantage by keeping their development roadmaps a secret.

 We hold no such store house of secret plans.
-It’s all right out there on the [Directions page](https://about.gitlab.com/direction/).
+It’s all right out there on the [Directions page](https://about.gitlab.com/direction/) and [the repository itself](https://gitlab.com/gitlab-org/gitlab-ce/issues).

 For users this has a huge positive effect of allowing them to know what is planned and when they can expect it.
 For contributors it’s easy for them to see where to spend their effort for maximum effect.